aliencaocao/TIL-2024/nlp/README.md

 NLP mean score: 0.9969136080850367
 NLP detailed score: {'heading': 0.9997142857142857, 'target': 0.9915979671122528, 'tool': 0.9994285714285714}

+Above but without regex weapon detection (to not overfit on train):
+- NLP mean score: 0.9865973143258857
+- NLP detailed score: {'heading': 0.9994285714285714, 'target': 0.9869926184926185, 'tool': 0.9733707530564674}
+Conclusion: Prompt improved as target tool both improve from 0.94 and 0.96 respectively

-With above + change func description in case of known heading or tool + add " A target can have multiple colors." to target desc:
+With above (with regx weapon) + change func description in case of known heading or tool + add " A target can have multiple colors." to target desc:
 - NLP mean score: 0.988973401974375
 - NLP detailed score: {'heading': 0.9971428571428571, 'target': 0.972920205923125, 'tool': 0.9968571428571429}
 Conclusion: worse